A Dachshund's Viewpoint

 It is a running joke in our family that we just know what a dachshund is thinking by its facial expression and body language.
 My late father used to tell us what our dachshunds were thinking, and I believe I have inherited that 'gene' for doing so.
 All of this is tongue in cheek, of course—and it makes for many a laugh around our house."

-There will soon be two dachshunds in our family (Shadow passed 02/01/17): Sunny, our new little "granddawg," who will soon join our daughter and son-in-law, and Duke.
 For the uninitiated, dachshunds can display a myriad of facial expressions and body language--and I proclaim that dogs can smile!
-When unhappy, Duke's ears practically drag the floor, along with a somber face and sad eyes (and he knew what he was doing).
+When unhappy, their ears practically drag the floor, along with a somber face and sad eyes (and they know what they’re doing).
 Shadow used to soulfully look up at any human who happened to be eating, imploring with those brown eyes: "Puleeze give me some."
-Duke, on the other hand, doesn't merely look sad—he would join the food on the plate if he could reach it.
+Duke, on the other hand, didn’t merely look sad—he would join the food on the plate if he could reach it.
 He once snatched my piece of toast off my plate—and it was on the kitchen counter, so don't let those short dachshund legs fool you.
-Chow hounds extraordinaire, dachshunds have one of the strongest senses of smell in the canine world, according to The American Kennel Club, so food is exceptionally enticing to their noses.
-Therefore, I also write about food a lot: how it smells, its consistency, and how it tastes, all in great detail, as I imagine that our doxies would do if they could write.

 Dachshunds are especially concerned for someone who is sick or upset.
-If one of the grandchildren is crying, Duke wants to comfort by giving doggie kisses and lying next to the child.
+If one of the grandchildren was crying, Duke wanted to comfort by giving doggie kisses and lying next to the child.
 After my knee replacement surgeries a few years ago, Duke stayed right by my side while I recuperated.
 I appreciate how well he took care of me!
 I know he would have made me a cup of hot tea if he could have done so, too.
 I have incorporated that caring attitude into my books, as as Sarge in my books (based on Shadow) often relates his feelings about some happening in particular.

 My other reasons (besides the “gene” thing) for writing from the dog's viewpoint are: